nv-tlabs/GET3D/README.md

 render it.

 ## Employing FlexiCubes
-This branch integrates [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/), our lastest high-quality isosurface representation.
+We integrate [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/), our lastest high-quality isosurface representation.
 To leverage FlexiCubes as an alternative to DMTet for isosurfacing, simply append `--iso_surface flexicubes` to the following training and inference commands.

 ## Train the model